-In order to achieve their academic and vocational goals, students must come to class and engage in their work to make progress.
+In order to achieve their academic and career and technical education goals, students must come to class and engage in their work to make progress.
 The following policies outline our expectations and students' responsibilities in each of these areas.

 Attendance Policy for On-Site Learning